supreethmv/BILP-Q/README.md

 a successful execution of the script will generate the output according to the following set of parameters.

-The following are parameters to be set in the file *BILP-Q_benchmark.py* before running the experiments are:
+The following are parameters to be set in the file *BILP-Q_benchmark.py* before running the experiments:
  - *distributions*: list of function names of distributions in *Utils_CSG.py*
  - *n_agents*: list of integers mentioning the number of agents considered for experiments.
  - *root_folder*: root folder for the outputs.